-Prisoners' Education Trust (PET) is a charity working across 125 prisons in England and Wales to help people in prison to achieve their potential through learning.
+Prisoners' Education Trust (PET) is a charity working across every prison in England and Wales to help prisoners achieve their potential through learning.

 PET was established in 1989, the brainchild of the two founders, David Burton and Vernon Cocking.
 They had become disillusioned with the narrow range of classes on offer to prisoners, and with colleagues considered how a broader education could be provided.
 And so Prisoners’ Education Trust was founded.

 Initially working in just HMP Wandsworth, we now offer access to distance learning, arts and hobby materials, advice and guidance to prisoners across the country.
 Each year PET helps around 3,000 prisoners, and since our foundation in 1989 have helped thousands of men and women in prison and awarded 35,000 courses.
 Recent Ministry of Justice research shows that our distance learning provision reduces reoffending by over a quarter, when compared to a matched sample.

 Distance learning works within the prison regime for many reasons.
 As a method of learning it can: